Constraints

 @zdc.dataclass

-"""Bus transaction with comprehensive constraints"""
+"""Network packet with comprehensive constraints"""

-# Random fields
+# Scalar random fields

-# Fixed constraints
+# Basic constraints

 @zdc.constraint